2023 Creator Economy Statistics: Everything You Need To Know

 The creator economy has seen phenomenal growth over the past few years.
 It is expected to grow even more in the coming years.
 It was also estimated to be around $104.2 billion in 2022, with the majority being amateurs.

 About half of the 2 million professional content creators on YouTube earn money.
-Instagram ranks second with nearly 500,000 pro-creators and about 300,000 for Twitch’s live-streaming service
+A creator can make $2000 per million views depending on several factors.
+Following behind is Instagram, with nearly 500,000 pro-creators.
+Twitch comes third with about 300,000.

 Creator Economy Growth Statistics